 Sending Funeral Invitations

 If you are sending invitations for a funeral, wake or burial, send them out immediately after the individual's death.
 This allows guests, especially those from out-of-town, to make appropriate plans to attend.
 However, if the invitation is for a memorial service or Celebration of Life ceremony, send out the invitations as soon as you have the date scheduled and details worked out.
 The latter of these events typically occurs a week or more following the funeral and interment.
+You can also consider sending funeral invitations online.

 If you are creating funeral invitations from a template, allow ample time to design and mail them before the service and burial.
 You will have to work fast, so enlist the help of a close friend or relative to help you.